 Some owners like to give their dog a name that speaks to their heritage.
 For example, you may want to select a Russian dog name for your black Russian terrier or an Italian dog name for your Cane Corso.

-Here are 100 more names that some of our readers submitted.
+Here are 100 more large dog names that some of our readers submitted.
 Feel free to recommend your own additions in the comments below!

-Remember to have fun while picking your dog’s name.
-It is a big and long-standing decision, but as long as you don’t mind yelling it in the middle of the night when your dog’s barking in the backyard, then you can select just about anything you like.
+Remember to have fun while picking your big dog’s name.
+It is an important and long-standing decision, but as long as you don’t mind yelling it in the middle of the night when your dog’s barking in the backyard, then you can select just about anything you like.

-Let us know your favorite big dog names in the comments below.
+Let us know your favorite names for big dogs in the comments below.
 We may even add your suggestions to our list.